 - 4 doses of pneumococcal conjugate vaccine (PCV)

 - 4 doses of polio vaccine

-Some children might need fewer or more than the usual number of doses of some vaccines to be fully protected because of their age at vaccination or other circumstances.
+Some children might need fewer or more than the usual number of doses of some vaccines to have the best protection because of their age at vaccination or other circumstances.

-Older children, adolescents, and adults with certain health conditions or other risk factors might also be recommended to receive 1 or more doses of some of these vaccines.
+Older children, adolescents, and adults with certain health conditions or other risk factors or who did not get vaccinated earler might also be recommended to receive 1 or more doses of some of these vaccines.

-These vaccines may be given as stand-alone vaccines, or as part of a combination vaccine (a type of vaccine that combines more than one vaccine together into one shot).
+These vaccines are given as either stand-alone vaccines or as part of a combination vaccine (a type of vaccine that combines more than one vaccine together into one shot).

 3. Talk with your health care provider